zouzhch/LearningJavaEE/The effect of the Seed in Random, and the differences between the constructor with parameters and without parameters.md

 ```
 <a name="PybdT"></a>
 #### What does a seed mean in the Random class?
-Actually, the constructor will set the current time as a seed if we evoke the constructor without any parameter.
+Actually, the constructor will set the current time as a seed if we evoke the constructor without parameters.
 We can observe this from the source codes:

 1. Constructor without parameter
 ```java